 - As of December 4, 2013, AMA no longer requires the expansion of "SD" or "SE" in the text (section 19.6).
 Also see Which abbreviations don't need to be expanded?.

-- Include zero before the decimal point.
+- Include the leading zero before the decimal point for values <1.

 - IQR does not need to be expanded.